espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 The trigger only support GPOI fault. when the input is not a GPIO fault, this function will return the :c:macro:`ESP_ERR_NOT_SUPPORTED` error.

-There's a helper macro :c:macro:`MCPWM_GEN_FAULT_EVENT_ACTION` to simplify the construction of a trigger event action entry.
+There is a helper macro :c:macro:`MCPWM_GEN_FAULT_EVENT_ACTION` to simplify the construction of a trigger event action entry.

 Please note, fault event does not have variadic function like :cpp:func:`mcpwm_generator_set_actions_on_fault_event`.